 We offer a Zero Fee Guarantee to anyone who believes they have been harmed by a defective drug.
 This means that you will never be charged a consultation fee and the only way our firm receives payment is if a recovery is made on your behalf.
-From our headquarters in Indianapolis, we’re able to proudle serve the entire state of Indiana.
+From our headquarters in Indianapolis, we’re able to proudly serve the entire state of Indiana.

 You can speak to someone on our staff immediately by dialing 1-800-253-5537, or if you prefer to write to us with the details of your potential case, you can use our confidential, free contact form.